CopernicaMarketingSoftware/AMQP-CPP/README.md

 Consuming messages is a continuous process.
 RabbitMQ keeps sending messages, until you stop the consumer, which can be done by calling the `Channel::cancel()` method.
-If you close the channel, or the entire TCP connection, consuming also stops.
+If you close the channel, or the entire TCP connection, the consumer also stops.
+In some (rare) situations, the consume operation can also be cancelled by the RabbitMQ server.
+This for example happens when a queue is removed or becomes unavailable.
+To handle this scenario you can install a "onCancelled" callback.

 RabbitMQ throttles the number of messages that are delivered to you, to prevent that your application is flooded with messages from the queue, and to spread out